-Just more than 20 years ago, San Francisco approved its first-ever comprehensive plan for downtown.
+Just over 20 years ago, San Francisco approved its first-ever comprehensive plan for downtown.
 Responding to the growth boom of the 1970s and early 1980s, the Downtown Plan presented a vision that strengthened our historic job core, limited new high-rise development to the north and west, protected neighboring historic areas such as Chinatown, Jackson Square and Union Square, and focused new office growth south into SOMA.

 The vision encouraged housing around downtown and encouraged transit ridership through limits to parking downtown.
 This vision of the Downtown Plan largely has been fulfilled.